How to paint Wood Floors Without Sanding (AKA the lazy way)…

 Nope. at this point, all you really need to do is sit back, relax, and watch the paint dry.
 No, you don’t need to do that literally.
 Unless you need an excuse to rest for a while and enjoy a cocktail.

 So at this point, you’re done!
 No more outdated floors here!
 Our own are bright, white, and the look lets in tons more light!
 At the time I’m writing this tutorial, we’ve had the painted wood floors finished for about

 There are three kids living here, no pets (except our guinea pigs).
-So far, they are holding up GREAT.
+So far, they have held up AMAZINGLY.

 That said, I have a couple of words of caution for you…